 “To have a non-Native person make [those dishes] and not have that connection, and just use it for self-profit—I started questioning these chefs,” Yazzie says.
 Based in St. Paul, Yazzie has spent the last several years making his name a lot harder to brush off on Twitter.
-He has branded his ventures, including Twitter, a YouTube channel, and a growing media presence, as Yazzie the Chef.
+He has branded his ventures—which include Twitter, Instagram, YouTube, and a growing media presence—as Yazzie the Chef.

-In 2014, James Beard Award winner Sean Sherman’s all-Indigenous concept, the Sioux Chef, gave Yazzie his start, and two years later, Yazzie and fiancée Danielle Polk (Diné/San Carlos Apache/Quechan) co-founded a catering company, Intertribal Foodways.
+In 2014, local James Beard Award winner Sean Sherman’s all-Indigenous concept, the Sioux Chef, gave Yazzie his start as chef de cuisine.
+Two years later, Yazzie and fiancée Danielle Polk (Diné/San Carlos Apache/Quechan) co-founded a catering company, Intertribal Foodways.
 It sends Yazzie across the country, fixing Indigenous meals and putting on cooking demos for Native communities.

 When we meet at Quixotic Coffee near his home, on an early February afternoon, Yazzie is wearing a black T-shirt designed by a Native artist out west, emblazoned with “Good Medicine,” a phrase of respect for nature’s sustenance.
 On his left forearm, a bright tattoo combines the ingredients he used the first time he cooked at an intertribal food summit: cranberries, cedar, sumac, sunflower seeds, black Aztec corn, Bear Island Flint corn, and a cushaw squash, grown on his home reservation.